 @Cara Hi Cara thank you for stopping by.
 I used ultramarine blue and just a little amount of cadmium red for the shadow to suggest the reflection of strawberry on the sheet.
 Hope this helps!
 Happy painting :)

-Click or touch the Leaf
+Click or touch the Graph

 Water color is like a flow of energy and life to me.
 To me it is a form of self discipline and celebration at the same time.
 Controlling the flow of water makes itself a complete guide to self discipline and focus.